brandontrabucco/design-baselines/README.md

-# Design Baselines for Model Based Optimization
+# Design Baselines for Model-Based Optimization

 This repository contains several design baselines for model-based optimization.
 Our hope is that a common evaluation protocol will encourage future research and comparability in model-based design.